Sara-Hamilton/ToDoApi/README.md

 * _View the program in JavaScript at https://localhost:44350 (your port may be different - view Visual Studio logs to determine correct ports)_

 * _View the program in Swagger at https://localhost:44350/swagger (your port may be different - view Visual Studio logs to determine correct ports)_

+* _View the program in the Swagger UI at https://localhost:44350/swagger/ui  type  https://localhost:44350/swagger/v1/swagger.json into the header's textbox and click the explore button.  (your port may be different - view Visual Studio logs to determine correct ports)_